CoreyWarren/coldcmerch.com/readme.md

 ### Website Progress

 09/19/2022 - I feel like I'm roughly 50% done with what I wanted to achieve with this basic e-commerce website.
-User authentication was the hardest part of this, I feel, and as far as I know, setting up web application s(such as this project) is relatively simple with DigitalOcean and their Ubuntu servers/droplets.
+User authentication was the hardest part of this, I feel, and as far as I know, setting up web applications (such as this project) is relatively simple with DigitalOcean and their Ubuntu servers/droplets.
 My main focus after finishing authentication and user recognition will be to start finding ways to SHOW you guys (or even just myself) the full order history of the website so we will be able to ship these shirts with minimal hassle.

 ## Bonus Features after Launch to be Implemented (maybe?):
 -Product Search Bar Function<br/>